Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 Unlike the murloc dungeon, which was of unknown origin, this one was definitely built by night elves.
 Just look at these gates:

-{% figure [caption:"The Skeleton Lord has a skull on his shield?
-Was it like that when he was alive, too?"] %}
+{% figure [caption:"Thrall might have lost his Far Sight in this mission, but apparently he can see through doors."] %}
 ![The Oracle](/assets/wr/20240516002420_1.jpg)
 {% endfigure %}